Tereza Zelenkova

 Deities of The Second Shift

-Deities of The Second Shift blends together sacred and profane forms of ritual to highlight their repetitive and prescribed nature that often yields no permanent material results.
-I used ordinary tin antique baking forms and photographed them in a way that their representation became reminiscent of some sort of sacred totemic objects.
-The resulting photographs, printed directly to aluminium, bring out the marks and scuffs on the forms’ surface as testaments to their repetitive use, often spanning several family generations.
-“The haptically interesting surfaces scarred by these minute imperfections and scratches are a reminder of all the hands that repeatedly touched them.”* I also produced hundreds of plaster casts made from the same forms that are meant to resemble votive objects that worshipers place in holy places to seek grace or wishes.
-At the same time, they also evoke the entirely profane, repetitive, and laborious process of baking the small biscuits, which exist for a disproportionately short amount of time – mostly female labour closely bound to the other homemaking rituals, in this case connected with Christmas or Easter.
+Deities of The Second Shift (2022-2023) is a mixed media work blending sacred and profane forms of rituals to highlight their repetitive and prescribed nature that often yields no permanent material results.
+I used ordinary small tin antique baking forms and photographed them in a way that their representation becomes reminiscent of sacred totemic objects.
+The resulting photographs, printed directly to aluminium, bring out the marks and scuffs on the forms’ surface as a testament to their repetitive use, often spanning several family generations.
+The haptically interesting surfaces scarred by these minute imperfections and scratches are a reminder of all the hands that repeatedly touched them.

 Text: Tereza Zelenková and *Tereza Rudolf, curator and writer, Fotograf Gallery